Cork Wars: Intrigue and Industry in World War II

 Get the book:

-Buy direct at the publisher’s website, or from Bookshop or your independent bookseller, Audible or Amazon.
+Buy from the publisher’s website, from Bookshop or your independent bookseller, or from Amazon.

-Cork Wars traces this story through the lives of three men and their families, who were all drawn into this dangerous intersection of enterprise and espionage.
-At the heart of this tale is self-made mogul Charles McManus, son of Irish immigrants, who grew up on Baltimore’s rough streets.
-McManus ran Crown Cork and Seal, a company that manufactured everything from bottle caps to oil-tight gaskets for fighter planes.
-Frank DiCara, a teenager growing up near the factory, would soon have to support his family with a wartime factory job.
-Meanwhile, Melchor Marsa, Catalan by birth, managed Crown Cork and Seal’s plants in Spain and Portugal—and was perfectly placed to be recruited as a spy.
+Cork Wars traces this story through the lives of three families, all drawn into this dangerous intersection of business and espionage: self-made mogul Charles McManus, son of Irish immigrants, who grew up on Baltimore’s rough streets.
+Frank DiCara, a teenager growing up in a neighborhood near the McManus factory, would come under government suspicion and soon have to support his family with a wartime job.
+Melchor Marsa, Catalan by birth, managed the company’s plants in Spain and Portugal—and was perfectly placed to serve as a spy.

-Drawing on in-depth interviews with surviving family members, personal collections, and recently declassified government records, the book weaves this by turns beautiful, dark, and outrageous narrative with the drama of a thriller.
+Drawing on in-depth interviews with family members, personal collections, and recently declassified government records, the book weaves this by turns beautiful, dark, and outrageous narrative with the drama of a thriller.
 From the factory floor to the corner office, Cork Wars traces shifts in our ideas of modernity, the environment, and the materials and norms of American life.
-World War II buffs—and anyone interested in a good yarn—will be gripped by this bold and frightening tale of a forgotten episode of American history.
+Anyone interested in a good yarn will be gripped by this bold and frightening tale of a forgotten episode of American history.

 More Praise for ‘Cork Wars: Intrigue and Industry in World War II’